-Board Examination Review (1-0) 1 Credit
+Board Examination Review (1-0)

 Students will systematically review all course material covered in previous semesters to aid in preparation for the national and state board examinations, improving the understanding of all program materials.
 A course fee will apply.
-(Prerequisite: Admittance to the
+(Prerequisite: Admittance to the Veterinary Technology program)

-VETC 280 2 Credits Radiology and Electronic Procedures (1-2)
+Radiology and Electronic Procedures (1-2)